shahrzads/UPSA/Readme.md

 python  source/evaluate.py --reference_path quora-results/ref.txt  --generated_path  quora-results/gen.txt

 # Computational Time
-To evaluate the generation speed of each method, we have compared the average numbers of generated paraphrases of each model within a minute with either CPU (eight Intel Core i7-4790K CPUs) or GPU (NVIDIA GeForce GTX TITIAN X GPU) settings.
+To evaluate the generation speed of each method, we have compared the average number of generated paraphrases of each model within a minute with either CPU (eight Intel Core i7-4790K CPUs) or GPU (NVIDIA GeForce GTX TITIAN X GPU) settings.
 In particular, for each method, we use a well-trained model to produce 20,000 paraphrases (with a batch size of 20) and record the consumed time.
 The results are shown in the following table.

 |Model| # samples/minute on GPU | # samples/minute on CPUs |
 |:--:|:--:|:--:|